 A written explanation (electronic attachment) must accompany any "yes" response for questions five through seven on the Disclosures section of the application.

-TOEFL or IELTS Score Report (Only required of foreign-trained attorneys only)
+TOEFL or IELTS Score Report (Only required of foreign-educated attorneys)

 Applicants presenting credentials from a law school in which English was not the primary language of instruction must also present a TOEFL or IELTS score.
 Competitive applicants should present a TOEFL score of at least 600 or better on the paper-based TOEFL exam, 250 on the computer-based version, or a minimum total score of 100 (with a score of 25 for each of the four subsections) on the IBT TOEFL exam.
 The minimum IELTS score accepted is 7.0 in every IELTS section.
 Unfortunately, Loyola cannot offer conditional acceptance for students who do not meet the minimum TOEFL/IELTS score requirement.